CMSgov/bluebutton-web-server/insights/athena/readme.md

 14. Edit your existing Analyses that are utlizing the dataset related to the changes.

 15. Commit your SQL file changes back to the repository via PR.

+NOTE: When editing SQL an alternate online formatter can be used vs. the built-in one in Athena.